Yes again, this June we will be taking an LCV crew to Greece for some sun, singing and relaxation! Come and join us.

 Pool and garden at Villa Irini

-Hotel Mimoza
+Courtyard at Hotel Mimoza

 You are responsible for booking your own travel to and from Spetses.
-Many airlines fly to Athens, but if you're feeling more adventurous - and have a bit more time - you can do the trip by train and boat!
+Many airlines fly to Athens, but if you're feeling more adventurous -and have a bit more time - you can do the trip by train and boat!

 Sunset over Spetses Old Harbour